Matakana: First World War Memorial

+Following the end of the Great War the local community fundraised to establish a war memorial for the local servicemen who died in the conflict.
+William Henry Feldon was commissioned to design the memorial and it was completed December 1919.
+It was officially unveiled 23 April 1920 by Joseph Gordon Coates, Minister for Defence and Public Works.
+The statue and land was donated to the Rodney County Council to form the Matakana Wharf Reserve.
+In 2006 the statue was relocated roughly 50 m to make room for a roundabout and public toilets.
+The statue is registered as category 2 with Heritage New Zealand.

 Governance

 The Matakana West Road District was formed 26 September 1867 and the Matakana East Road District was formed 19 March 1868.
 The two road districts merged into one from 1868 to 1872, when they separated.
 The Matakana East Road District was abolished c.1916–1921 and the Matakana West Road District was abolished c.1911–1916.